sepehrsaryazdi/camera_2d_lidar_calibration/README.md

 # Camera 2D LiDAR Calibration Library

 This is a Camera and 2D LiDAR calibration library that computes the SE(3) transformation from the camera frame to the 2D LiDAR frame.

+## Assumptions

 This calibration method relies on the following assumptions:

 1. A full square chessboard pattern with known real-world square size and number of squares is within full-view of the camera.
 2. The LiDAR is scanning the world in a plane that is parallel to the ground.